|

 Just

-conversations I had with them (the subjects), and
+little conversations I had with them (the subjects),

 Tony

-and his caricatures trace a course in history.
-They
+of age and his caricatures trace a course in history.

-will leave a visual image of the famous, and not so
+They will leave a visual image of the famous,

-famous, people who came and went over his lifetime.
+and not so famous, people who came and went over

 This